oduameh/Hyper-docs/Quick start guide.md

 }'
 ```

-* This API request will return an `invitationId` along with an Out-Of-Band (OOB) message.
-The OOB message includes a Request Presentation in JSON format as an attachment and is encoded as a base64 URL-encoded string, which can be shared with the holder.
+* This API request returns an `invitationId` along with an out-of-band (OOB) message.
+The OOB message includes a request presentation in JSON format as an attachment and is encoded as a base64 URL-encoded string, which can be shared with the holder.

-### Accept request presentation invitation for connectionless verification **Holder**
+### Accept a request presentation invitation for connectionless verification (Holder)

-For connectionless verification, the Holder needs to accept the invitation containing the Request Presentation. **Demo application**
+For connectionless verification, the holder needs to accept the invitation containing the request presentation.

+**Demo application**

+Follow the steps on your chosen platform:

+* **TypeScript SDK demo**
-1. In the browser at localhost:3000, navigate to the "Request Presentation" section.
+  1. In the browser at [http://localhost:3000](http://localhost:3000), navigate to the "Request Presentation" section.
-2. Paste the invitation URL received from the Issuer into the provided input field.
+  2. Paste the invitation URL received from the issuer into the provided input field.
-3. Click on "Accept Invitation" to process the request presentation.
+  3. Click **Accept Invitation** to process the request presentation.
+* **Swift mobile app**
-1. In the Swift mobile app, go to the "Request Presentation" section.
+  1. Go to the "Request Presentation" section.
-2. Enter the invitation URL received from the Issuer.
+  2. Enter the invitation URL received from the issuer.
-3. Tap on "Accept Invitation" to process the request presentation.
+  3. Tap **Accept Invitation** to process the request presentation.
+* **Android mobile app**
-1. In the Android mobile app, navigate to the "Request Presentation" section.
+  1. Navigate to the "Request Presentation" section.
-2. Input the invitation URL provided by the Issuer.
+  2. Input the invitation URL provided by the issuer.
-3. Tap "Accept Invitation" to process the request presentation.
+  3. Tap **Accept Invitation** to process the request presentation.

 Code examples